Forecasting is the only reliable way to know what's safe to spend from your checking account. Here's the formula that gives you a specific answer.

 Your Account Low tells you the worst case your forecast predicts.
 But how much margin do you want at that worst-case point?
 That depends on your Floor — the minimum balance you're personally comfortable maintaining in your checking account.

 Your Floor reflects your risk tolerance, your income stability, and how much cushion you want for unexpected variability.
 Someone with a steady paycheck and predictable expenses might set a Floor of $500.
 Someone with irregular income or volatile expenses might set it at $2,000.
-The number is personal, and setting it deliberately — rather than maintaining a vague "enough" — is fundamentally how much you should keep in your checking account.
+The number is personal, and setting it deliberately — rather than maintaining a vague "enough" — is the core of how much you should keep in your checking account.

 With your Account Low and your Floor, the answer is a single calculation: